 No. It is the college’s responsibility to provide reasonable accommodations at no cost to registered and eligible students with disabilities.

 A student must meet with a DSP&S counselor to determine appropriate accommodations.
 As with all accommodations they will be individually determined for appropriateness in relationship to disability-related limitations and course requirements.
-See Testing Accommodations (9.13), for additional information.
+See Testing Services, for additional information.

 No. Academic requirements that the institution can show are essential to the student’s course of study do not have to be modified or accommodated.
 In other words, the institution would not have to change a requirement if it could demonstrate that such a change would fundamentally alter the nature of the course.